scalecube/slate/source/includes/API.md

 * [createProxy](#createproxy) - Creates a proxy to a method and provides extra logic when is invoked.
 * [createServiceCall](#createServiceCall) - Exposes serviceCall to a user (not via Proxy)

+* defaultRouter - set a default router for this microservice container
 * services - An array of [services](#service), that will exist inside a microservice container
 * seedAddress - The seedAddress is an [address](#address) or a **string (URI format)** of another microservice container in our distributed env.
 * address - An [address](#address) or a **string (URI format)** for this microservice instance, other microservices can use this address to connect with this microservice container.